WVUHPC/2025-Introduction-HPC/episodes/201-editors.md

 ---
-title: "Terminal-based Text Editors"
+title: "Terminal-based Text Editors: nano, emacs and vim"
-start: 540
-teaching: 60
+teaching: 40
-exercises: 30
+exercises: 20
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- "How do I edit files with the terminal?"
+- "How do I edit text files from the terminal?"

 ::::::::::::::::::::::::::::::::::::::::::::::::